Menstruation emoji could help stop the stigma of periods

 "2019 may be the year we can finally talk about periods using emojis," Plan International tweeted last month.
 "The blood drop has been submitted to the official list by @PlanUK and @GiveBloodNHS #WorldEmojiDay #PeriodEmoji."

-While Plan International continues its campaign for a menstruation emoji, the charity also plans to raise money to help support young women around the world who don't have access to menstrual products.
+While Plan International continues its campaign for a menstruation emoji, the charity also plans to raise money to help young women around the world who don't have adequate access to menstrual products.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.